A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration: Conclusion

 \section{Conclusion}

 This paper presents a 1-bit RRA that offers both arbitrary LP reconfiguration and beam scanning capabilities.
-The study first explores the linear relationship between wave phase and phase constant, revealing that the phase constant serves as a novel degree of freedom for manipulating EM wave properties at the array level.
-Subsequently, LPs are synthesized by employing LCP and RCP directional beams based on the dual-CP RRA.
-By adjusting the phase constants of the LCP and RCP waves, the arbitrary LP states can be generated and switched as desired.
+The study first explores the linear relationship between wave phase and phase constant, where the phase constant serves as a novel degree of freedom for manipulating EM wave at the array level.
+Subsequently, LPs are synthesized by manipulating the LHCP and RHCP directional beams based on the dual-CP RRA.
+By adjusting the phase constants of the LHCP and RHCP waves, the arbitrary LP states can be generated as desired.
 Experimental validations are conducted to verify the proposed method, wherein a dual-CP 1-bit RRA prototype successfully synthesizes reconfigurable LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$), and LP(135$^\circ$) pencil-beams.
-Furthermore, beam scanning patterns are measured for the four polarization states, revealing a 30$^\circ$ beam scanning range in a 2-D space.
-The proposed LP-reconfigurable RRA exhibits great potential for applications in wireless communications, particularly in scenarios requiring high-gain beam alignment and polarization synchronization simultaneously.
+Furthermore, beam scanning patterns are measured for the four polarization states, revealing a 60$^\circ$ beam scanning range.
+The proposed LP-reconfigurable RRA exhibits great potential for wireless communications, particularly in scenarios requiring the alignment for both high-gain beam and polarizations simultaneously.